 TSB computer fiasco enters second week

-Frustrated TSB customers are continuing to be locked out of their accounts as the bank's IT fiasco enters a second week.
+Frustrated TSB customers are still locked out of their accounts as the bank's IT fiasco enters a second week.

 Some have suggested the system is "going from bad to worse" as they are denied access to online banking and the bank's mobile app.